 As of August 2016 it appears that as many as five of the original twenty Ryder Cup Trophy pieces may have come onto the market: The 1987 sale pictured here; the two 2015 examples that sold for $1988 and $6238; possibly a 2011 sale for $7300 that was destroyed in shipping; and also a March 2016 example (with no damage noted) sale for $3750.
 However, because none of these were numbered, there’s no way to know whether or not the Cup sold in 2016 is the same as either of the cups that sold in 1987 or 2011.
 It does seem odd that Cybis did not put sculpture numbers on any of them.

-Cybis produced several other golf-related sculptures (golfing bunnies and two golf-motif bears, all of them open editions) but the Ryder Cup is definitely the most expensive and exclusive golf sculpture the studio produced.
+Cybis made several other golf-related sculptures (golfing bunnies and two golf-motif bears, all of them open editions) but the Ryder Cup is definitely the most expensive and exclusive golf sculpture the studio produced.